 You might also develop a repetitive strain injury (RSI).
 RSI’s cause damage to your muscles, tendons, or nerves over time.
 Common examples of RSIs include bursitis, rotator cuff tendonitis, and tennis elbow.

 If you experience an injury while on the job, alert your supervisor immediately and contact Denver Metro Orthopedics, P.C.
-The doctors are often able to make time for same-day appointments and can get you in to make a diagnosis right away.
+The doctor is often able to make time for same-day appointments and can get you in to make a diagnosis right away.

 If you have to wait for an appointment, take the remainder of the day off work.
 In the meantime, get rest, drink plenty of water, and take over-the-counter pain medication if necessary.

-At Denver Metro Orthopedics, P.C., Dr. Thon and Dr. Schwappach diagnose work injuries by conducting a comprehensive exam and asking a series of questions about the injury, including what events led up to it, when it occurred, and what type of symptoms you’re experiencing.
+At Denver Metro Orthopedics, P.C., Dr. Schwappach diagnose work injuries by conducting a comprehensive exam and asking a series of questions about the injury, including what events led up to it, when it occurred, and what type of symptoms you’re experiencing.

 Treatment of work injuries depends on the source of your discomfort and its effect on your daily routine.
 Usually, the providers recommend conservative measures of care like rest, ice, and elevation, physical therapy, or regenerative medicine injections.